jayhusemi/Thinklab-SJTU-Awesome-LLM4EDA/README.md

 14. Self-HWDebug: Automation of LLM Self-Instructing for Hardware Security Verification
 15. Data is all you need: Finetuning LLMs for Chip Design via an Automated design-data augmentation framework
 16. LLMs for Hardware Security: Boon or Bane?
+17. LLM-Aided Testbench Generation and Bug Detection for Finite-State Machines

 ## Large Circuit Models (LCMs)